Skip to main content

 Note that the definition of a phenol states that the hydroxyl oxygen must be directly attached to one of the carbons of the aromatic ring.
 The compound below, therefore, is not a phenol – it is a primary alcohol.

-The distinction is important because there is a significant difference in the reactivity of alcohols and phenols
+The distinction is important because there is a significant difference in the reactivity of alcohols and phenols.

 Ethers and Sulfides

 In an ether functional group, oxygen is bonded to two carbons.
-Below is the structure of diethyl ether, a common laboratory solvent and also one of the first compounds to be used as an anesthetic during operations.
+Below is the structure of diethyl ether, a common laboratory solvent and one of the first compounds to be used as an anesthetic during operations.
 The sulfur analog of ether is called a thioether or sulfide.

 Amines